Azure/azure-batch-software-entitlement/README.md

 # Software Entitlement Service for Azure Batch

-This SDK provides tooling and documentation to support ISV integration with the Software Entitlement Service of Azure Batch.
+This SDK provides tooling and documentation to support software package integration with the Software Entitlement Service of Azure Batch.
 This service allows a software package to verify it is running in an environment where usage metering takes place.

 * The [software entitlement library code](src/Microsoft.Azure.Batch.SoftwareEntitlement.Client.Native) is provided for integration into applications.
 The interface is native C++, and depends on the openssl SDK for cross-platform support when communicating with the software entitlement server.